 - The FR1 EN-DC test cases with the NR TDD DL-UL configurations which are not aligned with LTE’s can be tested on the corresponding EN-DC band combinations where UE supports simultaneous transmission and reception.

+- For UEs supporting NE-DC, the test coverage of CSI reporting requirements can be considered fulfilled, if the CSI reporting requirements in Section 6 and Section 8 are executed for UE under test in the standalone mode.

+- For UEs supporting NGEN-DC, the test coverage of CSI reporting requirements can be considered fulfilled, if the CSI reporting requirements of EN-DC in Section 10 are executed for UE under test.

 << End of changes >>